 In this Location Portraiture and Lighting Masterclass, we will spend a large amount of time working with available light, sculpted light and the combination of both.
 This workshop will help you overcome any fears for artificial light you might have and will let you use it as another exciting tool in your photographic toolbox.

-Below are some examples of the types of images you can expect to be adding to your portfolio over the course of this seven-day Masterclass, which will be held from March 17th to March 24th in Varanasi, India.
+Below are some examples of the types of images you can expect to be adding to your portfolio over the course of this seven-day Masterclass, which will be held somewhere in late January or early February, 2020.

 Your hosts: Matt Brandon and Piet Van den Eynde

 This Masterclass is led by two instructors: Matt Brandon and Piet Van den Eynde.
 Both have a passion for travel in general and India in particular and their combined photographic strengths make this Masterclass a unique experience.

 Matt Brandon (www.thedigitaltrekker.com) is a Malaysia based humanitarian and travel photographer, who collaborates with NGOs to tell their stories and to train their field staff to do the same.
 Well known as a photographer and international workshop instructor, Matt’s images have been used by clients such as National Geographic Traveller, Asian Geographic, the BBC, Honda Motor Corporation, and Bombardier Transport Corporation, KLM Airlines and others.
 His photographic pursuits have taken him to the countries of Egypt, Tibet, India, Indonesia, Thailand, Maldives, Philippines, Malaysia to name a few.

 Matt is a Fujifilm X-Photographer for Malaysia.
 For more information on Matt, read his complete profile at PhotoShelter.